The Farmer's Wife: Production

 The supporting cast includes Gordon Harker, in a comic role as a surly servant named Churdles Ash; Gibb McLaughlin as Henry Coaker; and Maud Gill as Thirza Tapper.
 As well as many indoor locations, there are a few outdoor scenes, such as Samuel getting about on a horse in open country as well as a large fox hunt starting off from the local inn.

-Preservation and home video status
+Preservation status and home media

 A restoration of The Farmer's Wife was completed in 2012 as part of the BFI's £2 million "Save the Hitchcock 9" project to restore all of the director's surviving silent films.

-Like Hitchcock's other British films, all of which are copyrighted worldwide, The Farmer's Wife has been heavily bootlegged on home video.
+The Farmer's Wife has been heavily bootlegged on home video.
 Despite this, various licensed, restored releases have appeared on DVD, Blu-ray and video on demand from Optimum in the UK, Lionsgate and Kino Lorber in the US, and many others.

-At the end of 2023, The Farmer's Wife will enter the public domain in the United States but only in its non-restored, scoreless form.
-It will remain copyrighted in the rest of the world until the end of 2050.